Search

 The most famed kabbalist, and a great authority on Torah Law

-This great kabbalist, Rabbi Isaac ben Solomon Luria (surnamed Ashkenazi), was called the Ari (the Lion) by his followers. (“Zal” is the acronym in Hebrew for the phrase “Of Blessed Memory”.)
+The followers of the great kabbalist, Rabbi Isaac ben Solomon Luria (surnamed Ashkenazi), called him the Ari (“the Lion”). (“Zal” is the acronym in Hebrew for the phrase “Of Blessed Memory”.)
 He was born in the Jewish community in Jerusalem.
 In his 20s, he spent seven years in seclusion, intensely studying the true kabbalah.

 He settled (c.1570 C.E.) at Safed (Tsfat) in the north of the Holy Land.
 There, he became the teacher and leader of a large circle of students.
 This became an important school of Jewish kabbalistic studies.